flarum/docs/extend/quick-start.md

 This will compile your browser-ready JavaScript code into the `js/dist/forum.js` file, and keep watching for changes to the source files!

 One last step: we've got to tell Flarum about our extension's JavaScript.
 Flarum comes with [handy helper methods](https://github.com/flarum/core/tree/master/src/Extend) that allow you to complete common tasks.
-In this case we will be using the [`Frontend` extender](https://github.com/flarum/core/blob/master/src/Extend/Frontend.php).
+In this case, we will be using the [`Frontend` extender](https://github.com/flarum/core/blob/master/src/Extend/Frontend.php).

 In your `boostrap.php`: